 We may need to consider: What is our strategy to get back on course and in control?
-How do we maintain balance?
-We need to be able to relocate and refocus after a roll.
-How would we safely get ourselves or others back to shore or into the craft?
+What can we do to prevent getting pushed over?
+We need to have the ability to roll between rapids/features.
+How will we deal with being out of the boat?
+How would we safely get ourselves or others back to the bank and back with their craft?
 How would we retrieve loose kit, equipment or boats?
 What factors might affect our decisions on how we retrieve these?
-If a mishap does occur, do we have mental strategies which will help us to stay focused and resilient?